Protect Severance - Coronavirus COVID-19 Update

 - Initial claims due to genuine redundancy will be paid to a limit of $6,500.

-- Every five weeks afterwards, a subsequent claim will be paid up to a limit of $10,000 per instalment until the tax free component is reached.
+- Every five weeks afterwards, a subsequent claim will be paid up to a limit of $10,000 per instalment automatically, until the tax free component is reached.

 - If you were unemployed for the first 5 weeks since your redundancy, the balance above the tax free component will also be paid.

-Please note: You will need to request a claim for each instalment and the tax treatment is unchanged.
+Please note: claim tax treatment is unchanged.

 Genuine redundancy example: